 It's never been a better time to be in sales, unless of course you're still cold calling.
 The technology stacks available to all of us in sales have taken fantastic steps forward in recent years.
 Companies like Salesforce, InsideSales, Zoho, PandaDoc, HubSpot, and LeadLander have been expanding their tool sets and enabling sales personnel to apply much more intelligence and efficiency to their sales process.
 Overall, software advancements have made tasks that were once manual and cumbersome easily accomplished while providing previously unimaginable insights and capabilities.

-As the owner of a small digital marketing agency, I live in this technologically advanced world every day.
+As the owner of a small digital sales and marketing agency, I live in this technologically advanced world every day.
 I still get to do a lot of sales in my role and my schedule is continually booked with sales calls with prospects at various stages of the pipeline.
 I'm challenged to execute at a high level while staying organized and efficient so I don't blow a deal or let other responsibilities drop.
-As a digital agency offering sales enablement solutions, I've spoiled my employees with the best technology on the market.
+As a digital agency offering sales and marketing alignment solutions, I've spoiled my employees with the best technology on the market.
 The way I see it, if we don't find success by leveraging sales enablement technology to grow our business we shouldn't sell that strategy to others.
 So, we practice what we preach.

 How Our Sales System Works